 The Office of Medical Immunization Records Room 1200, Student Services Building

 FAX: (312) 355-4481

 It is your responsibility to be familiar with the safety procedures and to adhere to them fully when an alarm sounds.
 All residents should take note of the following:

 - Know where fire equipment, alarms, and exits are

 - Keep fire doors (stairwell doors) and doors separating buildings closed so that smoke cannot get in your hall if there is a fire.
 Some doors have devices to ensure their closure when a fire alarm

 - If you see a fire, pull the nearest alarm and if possible, call UICPD at 312-355-5555.

-- If a fire starts in your room, and it is safe to do so, close the windows and door to keep the fire from spreading, and leave the room.
+- If a fire starts in your room and it is safe to do so, close the windows and door to keep the fire from spreading, and leave the

 - SSR is equipped with a high-rise fire alarm system.
-The fire alarm will sound on the floor where the fire exists, the two floors above, and one floor below.
+The fire alarm will sound on the floor where the alarm has been activated, the two floors above, and one floor below.
 The remaining floor alarms will not ring and will not be evacuated unless the alarm source cannot be contained.

 - TREAT EACH ALARM AS REAL—YOU NEVER KNOW WHEN IT WILL BE A FIRE OR OTHER EMERGENCY.

 - Seal cracks around door with a towel (wet if possible).

 - Let fire fighters know where you are by calling the UIC Police at 312-355-5555.